tsimeonov/Computer-Science/Introduction to CS ans Programming specilization/Introduction to CS and Programming/intro_computer_programming.md

 ## Week 3

-### Lesson 3.1 Interactionwith built in variables and events
+### Lesson 3.1 Interaction with built in variables and events

 <h6>Built-in variables: mouseX, mouseY</h6>